nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `listTxn`

-:bulb: **Tip:** This command can be used to clear the filtered transaction list caused by a `fitlerTxn` command operation.
+:bulb: **Tip:** This command can be used to reset the filter applied on transaction list caused by a `fitlerTxn` command operation.

 ### Editing a person : `edit`